Scallop by trawl, Pacific Region 2023/2024

 In early 2016, the Regional Director General approved this IFMP for commercial licensing.

-The recreational and First Nations fisheries are more recently developed.
 A British Columbia Tidal Waters Sport Fishing Licence is required for the recreational harvest of all species of fish, including shellfish.
 Crabs, prawns and shrimp, clams and oysters are the main species of shellfish harvested.
 The recreational scallop fishery is an open entry fishery with a daily bag limit and possession limit.
 There is no size limit.
 A recreational scallop fishery may occur coast-wide where areas are open for harvest under the Canadian Shellfish Sanitation Program (CSSP, see Section 6.3 of the IFMP).

 Stock assessment and science - IFMP Section 2

 Scallop trawl biomass surveys are conducted in collaboration with the West Coast Scallop Harvesters Association.
 Estimates of biomass are based on fishery independent surveys of known harvestable populations of Pink and Spiny Scallops on a bed-by-bed basis.
 Although assessment on a larger scale is desirable, there are limited resources available for estimating biomass and there continues to be insufficient data to implement a broader scale approach.
 A consistent time series of biomass surveys and biological data from a variety of areas is necessary to investigate whether changes in biomass and population dynamics appear correlated between different areas.

 Economic profile of the fishery - IFMP Section 4

 In recent years up to four licences may be issued annually, with three licences active.
 Landings have been in the order of 25,000 to 35,000 lb/year.